Sceptre/sceptre/CONTRIBUTING.md

   tests.
 Please contact it@sagebase.org for support.
 * [GoDaddy](https://www.godaddy.com/) donated [the domain](https://docs.sceptre-project.org) for hosting
   the Sceptre project.
 Please contact oss@godaddy.com for support.
+* [Cloudreach](https://www.cloudreach.com/) started the Sceptre project and continuted to maintain it until the ver 2.4 release.
+It has since been extricated from Cloudreach and has been maintained by members of the Sceptre open source community.

 # Credits